-Year 2 Autumn 1 - How did we find the buried treasure?
-Autumn 2 - Why did London burn?
+Year 2 Autumn 1 - Where is the treasure buried?
+Autumn 2 - Fire Why did London burn?
 Spring 1 - Would you live on an island?
-'Spring 2 - How have things changed and why?
-Summer 1 - How super are our heroes?
-Summer 2 - Where would you like to travel to and why?
-Geographical Skills Locational knowledge: - To name and locate the world's seven continents and five oceans Geographical skills and fieldwork - To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage - To use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - To use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key Human and physical geography - To use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment Place knowledge - To understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country.
-Context - To study continents and oceans from the perspective of pirates: planning routes, etc. Children will also make 'treasure maps', etc. - To study the Isle of Coll, through 'Katie Morag and the Isle of Struay'.
+Spring 2 - Is change a good thing?
+Summer 1 - How super are ou heroes?
+Summer 2 - Where will we land?
+Geographical Skills Locational knowledge: - To name and locate the world's seven continents and five oceans Geographical skills and fieldwork - To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage - To use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map - To use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key Human and physical geography - To use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Place knowledge - To understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country.
+Context - To study continents and oceans from the perspective of pirates: planning routes, etc. Children will also make 'treasure maps', etc. To study the Isle of Coll, through 'Katie Morag and the Isle of Struay'.
 Geographical and human features.
-Compare Bramingham area to Isle of Struay.
-Fieldwork - Walk around the local area.
-What can they see?
-What amenities can you find?
-Two Doctors surgeries, pub, supermarket, dentist, residential homes, large schools.
-Record. listen to the sounds around you. - To compare physical and human geography - UK and Kenya.
+To compare physical and human geography - UK and Kenya.
 Revisit continents .
-Notes/guidance Vocabulary Characteristics of the four countries UK. beach, cliff, coast, forest, hill, ocean city, town, village, factory, farm, house, office, port harbour, shop, amenities. season, weather, valley, factory, farm, ocean, soil, vegetation Writing Outcome Skill: recount Context: ship log with a focus on directions/prepositional language Covered in English Skill: comparison Context: compare life as a Masai child to life as we know it (Text: If I were a Masai)
+Notes/guidance Vocabulary Characteristics of the four countries UK. beach, cliff, coast, forest, hill, ocean city, town, village, factory, farm, house, office, por harbour, shop. t season, weather, valley, factory, farm, ocean, soil, vegetation Writing Outcome Skill: recount Context: ship log with a focus on directions/prepositional language Covered in English Skill: comparison Context: compare life as a Masai child to life as we know it (Text: If I were a Masai)